sj6257/Streetfood/README.md

 Streetfood
 ==========

-Nomadic food is application for foodies in Pune.
+Nomadic food is android application for foodies in Pune city to find popular streetfood stalls.

-We have gathered information about most famous street food stalls around pune.

-Features:

--List View : You can get information,address,user ratings.

--Map View: Location,Driving directions of your food stalls.
+Application shows location, driving direction, review of famous street food stalls.

+Appliction shows you information in list of stalls as wells as pins on the map.

--We can get nearest famous street shops with your gps location.
+By default application shows nearest famous street shops by finding clients gps location.

--We list stalls which cost you no more than Rs.100 .No costly restaurents.

--You can review ratings on Quality ,Hygeine,Customer Service.

-So welcome aboard.

-This application designed and developed by Sandeep Jagtap & Ishan Trikha.
+The project is developed by Sandeep Jagtap & Ishan Trikha.